jorgebucaran/nvm.fish/README.md

 ### 9. How do I upgrade from ____?

-You don't have to. fin is framework agnostic and does not interfere with other known systems.
+You are not required to. fin does not interfere with other known frameworks.
 If you want to uninstall oh my fish or fisherman, refer to their documentation.

 ### 10. How do I update fin to the latest version?